gatsbyjs/gatsby/docs/contributing/how-to-label-an-issue.md

 Before continuing, get familiar with [Gatsby's issue labels and their descriptions](https://github.com/gatsbyjs/gatsby/issues/labels).

-The broad steps to labelling an issue are:
+The broad steps to labeling an issue are:

 - Read an issue
 - Choose the labels that apply to that issue